 My existing creations and spaces are Gradient Lair, Drift Sojourn and Cinemacked.
 Gradient Lair is about Black women and art, media, social media, sociopolitics and culture.
 Gradient Lair is a personal blog and womanist space that I created, developed, published on and curated from 2012-2015.
-I closed the live blog portion of Gradient Lair in October 2015, but I am creating subject-specific digital anthologies in digital format for 2017-2018 publications.
+I closed the live blog portion of Gradient Lair in October 2015, but I am creating subject-specific digital anthologies in digital format for 2017-2018 publication.
 I also share past published work on the #classicGradientLair hashtag.
-Drift Sojourn is colour, cuisine, culture; where being a professional photographer and a newbie cook merge.
+Drift Sojourn is colour, cuisine, culture; I am a professional photographer and food enthusiast.
+Drift Sojourn signals two parts of the experience of a photographer: the journey itself as well as the pauses and lessons along the way.
+Drift Sojourn celebrates the beauty, detail and warmth of food as art and as nourishment.
 I have many years of experience in photography, but I created this newer space in 2013, shifting genres from past consumer photography in portraiture, event and wedding.
 My photographic work consists of primarily food photography, from the three aforementioned perspectives.
 I also publish recipes and write essays on the photography industry, social media and visual media politics including perspectives on race, gender, class and more as a Black woman and photographer.
-I currently use Snapchat to document the combination of my professional photography and newbie cooking.
 Cinemacked is a film and television interest space that I created in 2015; it engages the entertainment, the aesthetics and the sociopolitics of good film and television.
 I publish film/tv reviews, curate lists of film/TV suggestions, and engage in live tweets as well as send tweets/retweets about interesting visual media.
 My work on Cinemacked has been complimented by film industry creatives such as Ava DuVernay, Aaron Korsh, B.P.
 Cooper and Bradley Dean King.
 To read about what I am currently working on, in general, view my Artists Make Art series for my monthly posts about my work.

 Most people who know me online know me because of Gradient Lair.
 In 2013, I was named one of 15 smart women of colour on Twitter by Colorlines, one of 17 Black women bloggers to know by For Harriet, among 5 great Black women who blog by The Huffington Post, recognized among 20+ feminists online that write important words by Autostraddle, and among 25 influential Black women on the Internet by the Brazilian feminist blog Blogueiras Negras.
 In 2014, my writing was recognized in Tumblr’s Civil Rights and Equality edition of Tumblr Tuesday, I was included among 9 Black Twitter users to follow by Clutch Magazine, named one of the top 10 bloggers of the year by Red Pepper, and recognized in a special article in Ebony, “Black Feminism Goes Viral” where I was interviewed; in the same article, Gradient Lair was listed in the “Black Feminist Toolbox,” a collection of important art and writing on Black feminism.
 In 2015, I was included “22 Badass Black Women Who Are Leading Movements, Changing The World and Generally Awesome” by Autostraddle for Black History month, and listed among 10 Black women actively supporting the Black community by Tea & Breakfast.
 On About.com, Gradient Lair is listed as one of 10 top blogs on feminism and women’s rights.
 My writing or tweets have also appeared in Ebony, Media Diversified, Flyover Feminism, Power Forward, The Root and I have been mentioned in For Harriet, The Root, Salon, Saint Heron, Feministing, The Feminist Wire, NewsOne, Bustle, Madam Noire, Jezebel, XOJane, entertainment.ie, Dissident Voice, Thought Leader, Atlanta Black Star, AllAfrica, About.com, and by Tumblr, Inc. There are several pages of citations (re: Gradient Lair) listed in Google Scholar and I am cited in Wikipedia for coining "transmisogynoir" and for the development of the lexical definition of "misogynoir," which was coined by Moya Bailey.
 My early framework development on this term, which came after Moya's initial work (and according to Moya Bailey herself), is why this is a term used in mainstream media and academia today as a way to understand Black women's unique experiences with oppression.
 I also continued development of this scholarship even after I closed Gradient Lair.
 I was most recently published in Wildness by Platypus Press, in 2017.